Taritsyn/BundleTransformer/src/BundleTransformer.Less/readme.txt

    NuGet packages:

     * JavaScriptEngineSwitcher.ChakraCore
+    * JavaScriptEngineSwitcher.Jint
-    * JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes)
+    * JavaScriptEngineSwitcher.Msie (only in the Chakra modes)
     * JavaScriptEngineSwitcher.V8

    After package is installed and JS engine is registered